Shentao-YANG/AMPL_NeurIPS2022/README.md

 ### Algorithmic Variants
 Below lists the commands for the variants used in our ablation study.

-* No weighted model retraining (train model only once in the beginning using MLE)
+* No weighted model-retraining (train the model only once in the beginning using MLE)
 ```angular2html
 python submit_jobs_server_gan.py --model_retrain_period=1000
 ```
-* Use VPM to train MIW model
+* Use VPM to train the MIW model
 ```angular2html
 python submit_jobs_server_gan.py --dr_method="VPM" --weight_output_clipping="True"
 ```
-* Use GenDICE to train MIW model
+* Use GenDICE to train the MIW model
 ```angular2html
 python submit_jobs_server_gan.py --dr_method="GenDICE" --weight_output_clipping="True"
 ```
-* Use DualDICE to train MIW model
+* Use DualDICE to train the MIW model
 ```angular2html
 python submit_jobs_server_gan.py --dr_method="DualDICE" --weight_output_clipping="True"
 ```